Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 At home: Formatting for server command prompts and buffer flushing.
 Changed server status to include the guessing order.
 Incorporated usernames and server prompting for usernames.
 Tested shuffling guessing order in start_game.
 Handled server quitting before clients (see above).
 45min.

 ### 2024-01-10
+In class: Finished message_blast and added message blasts for check user guess functions.
 At home: Added change_num_guesses to the server commands.
 Updated client_status to include incorrect guesses.
 Added support for user choosing the word.

 ## Charlie